Dusch4593/nyt_bestsellers_cli/README.md

 ```

 You'll then be presented with a list of categories; you must select one by
 entering its corresponding number.

-Choose a category, and you will then be
+Choose a category, and you will then be shown the NYT Bestsellers List based
+on the date you gave.

+Select a book to get more information.

+At the end of the program, you'll be asked if you'd like to
+help support local book stores who are struggling during the
+COVID-19 outbreak.
+If you type `y` your Internet browser will direct you to
+www.indiebound.org where you can buy the selected book from a local store.

+Please enjoy and feel free to let me know if you have any issues with
+setup or usage!

 ## Development